 Visiting Our Offices:

-If you believe you may have any of the symptoms consistent with COVID-19, including fever, cough, rash, vomiting, diarrhea, or respiratory symptoms, including difficulty breathing, please DO NOT come to any doctor's office, hospital, or Emergency Room.
+If you believe you may have any of the symptoms consistent with COVID-19, including fever, cough, shortness of breath or difficulty breathing, fatigue, muscle aches or headaches, new loss of taste or smell, please DO NOT come to your doctor's office, hospital, or Emergency Room.
 Instead, please call your primary care doctor, and they will discuss your symptoms over the phone and advise you on how to proceed.
 Thank you for your cooperation.

 When you do visit our offices, we have enhanced safey measure in place to keep both our patients and staff safe.